deddybrama11/react-blog/README.md

 npm install
 npm run start
 ```
-copy .env.example and adjust to your localhost port
+copy remove '.example' on .env.example and adjust to your localhost port

 ## Screen Shoot